Production Records

 | Filed | Included in a filed monthly TTB report to the federal government.
 Read-only forever. | — |

-A Filed record cannot be edited under any circumstances — that’s the whole point of the audit chain.
+A Filed record cannot be edited under any circumstances — that is the whole point of the audit chain.
 If you discover an error after filing, file an amended monthly report rather than mutating the original record.

 Field reference